 Table Service for Teens & Adults: Sophisticated Choices

-• Carthay Circle Restaurant: This restaurant offers table service in a 1930s Hollywood ambiance, perfect for those looking for an upscale dining experience.
+• Carthay Circle Restaurant: This restaurant offers table service in a 1930s Hollywood ambiance, ideal for those seeking an upscale dining experience.

 • Napa Rose: Located in Disney’s Grand Californian Hotel & Spa, this signature dining experience offers California-inspired cuisine.